apatole/VLM-Surgical-Agent-Framework/README.md

 ### Fine‑Tuning Your Own Surgical Model

-If you want to adapt the framework to a different procedure (e.g., appendectomy, colectomy), you can fine‑tune a VLM and plug it into this stack with no code changes.
+If you want to adapt the framework to a different procedure (e.g., appendectomy, colectomy), you can fine‑tune a VLM and plug it into this stack with only config file changes.
 See:

 - [FINETUNE.md](FINETUNE.md) — end‑to‑end guide covering:
   - Data curation and scene metadata